NicolasWinckler/CbmRoot/tutorials/MQTest/README.md

 ### Running the example

-This example requires [FairSoft](https://github.com/FairRootGroup/FairSoft/tree/dev) and [FairRoot](https://github.com/FairRootGroup/FairRoot/tree/dev).
+This example requires [FairSoft](https://github.com/FairRootGroup/FairSoft/tree/dev), [FairRoot](https://github.com/FairRootGroup/FairRoot/tree/dev) and [fles_ipc](https://github.com/cbm-fles/fles_ipc) to be installed.
-See for example the step by step installation
+For FairSoft, and FairRoot installation see for example the [step by step installation](https://github.com/NicolasWinckler/CbmRoot/tree/devmq)
+For the fles_ipc either modify the [CMakeLists.txt](https://github.com/NicolasWinckler/CbmRoot/blob/devmq/tutorials/MQTest/CMakeLists.txt) and link to the lib or, alternatively copy the [fles_ipc](https://github.com/cbm-fles/fles_ipc) headers and source files (without the CMakeList.txt) in the [CbmRoot/tutorials/MQTest/fles_ipc directory](https://github.com/NicolasWinckler/CbmRoot/tree/devmq/tutorials/MQTest/fles_ipc).
-Once the required installation are done, simulated digi have to be produced via the root macro run_sim.C and run_digi.C found in the [CbmRoot/macro/run](https://github.com/NicolasWinckler/CbmRoot/tree/devmq/macro/run) directory:
+Once the required installation done, simulated digi and CbmTimeSlices have to be produced via the root macro run_sim.C and run_digi.C found in the [CbmRoot/macro/run](https://github.com/NicolasWinckler/CbmRoot/tree/devmq/macro/run) directory, e.g.:
 ```bash
 #in CbmRoot/macro/run
 root -l
 .x run_sim.C
 .x run_digi.C
 ```
-The produced test.raw.root file is the input file of the samplers.
+The produced test.raw.root and params.root files are input files of the samplers.
+Provide the correct paths of these input files in the script found in CbmRoot/build/bin (or alternatively modify the paths in [CbmRoot/tutorials/MQTest/macro/startMultiSamplerPushPull_cbm.sh.in](https://github.com/NicolasWinckler/CbmRoot/blob/devmq/tutorials/MQTest/macro/startMultiSamplerPushPull_cbm.sh.in) and recompile)

 - - - -